waimea-Ben/200Assesment/docs/Development.md

 noticed that most image tags were missing an alt tag. went through and added all those.
 ![alt missing](images/missalt.png)
-after that, home page completely valdiated
+after that, home page completely validated

 all the errors for admin add
 ![adminadd errors](images/adminaerr.png)

-Admin delete had alot of the same errors as in admin add so just quickly solved those and then the page was perfect.
+Admin delete had a lot of the same errors as in admin add so just quickly solved those and then the page was perfect.

 only error one reviews was "Trailing slash on void elements has no effect and interacts badly with unquoted attribute values."

-again very similar errores as the last pages in the booking page
+again very similar errors as the last pages in the booking page

-All pages are now fully validated and up tp spec
+### All pages are now fully validated and up to spec

 ### 14/08/2024
-hide and show password function refined
+hide and show password function refined to now have centred eye that responds to the input

 ![Alt text](images/passshow.png)
 ![Alt text](images/passhide.png)